kpuka/SIMAH/_resources/06 Regressions 2-Logistic.md

 tags:
   - methods
 ---

-Review of logistic regression and interpretation of results.

 <!--more-->
+Topic: Review of logistic regression and interpretation of results.

 # Introduction
 This document extends the concepts of [Regressions 1: Linear Regression](/resources/linear_reg/) to binary outcomes.
 Binary outcomes have two states (e.g. alive or dead; yes or no) and are summarized using proportions.
 Logistic regression is an extension of simply comparing proportions, to allow for the adjustment of other independent variables.
 The results are presented as odds ratio (OR).